2025 Master Plan

 Long-Term Facilities Plan

-The framework outlined below reflects Grand Haven Area Public Schools’ adopted Master Plan, as approved by the Board of Education.
-The plan reflects multiple components that may advance independently over time, based on district priorities, available resources, and future community-approved funding.
+This plan reflects multiple components that may advance independently over time, based on district priorities, available resources, and future community-approved funding.
 Together, these elements provide a clear framework for how Grand Haven Area Public Schools can thoughtfully align facilities, grade configurations, and learning environments as the district moves forward.

 Create a unified 5–8 campus by expanding White Pines Intermediate School and connecting the existing White Pines, Griffin Middle School, and Education Service Center (ESC) sites.